Women have made history, and it will not be forgotten that Red Bull fucked with their futures. Our hot take on Formation and Rampage.

 When you book a Far Out Adventure you know that you can count on us to create a welcoming, inclusive, and safe space.
-We acheive this through little things, like monthly Zoom calls to get to know one another, sharing our pronouns, and all agreeing to a set of formal, co-created set of norms.
+We achieve this through things like monthly Zoom calls to get to know one another and sharing our pronouns.

 We also work with locals who are excited to share the gems in their communities that will make your trip less touristy and more transformational.

-Finally, we create intentional opportunities for growth and learning through evening fireside chats that bring us together in thoughtful conversation on everything from our skiing/riding goals to social issues that we care about the most.
+Finally, we create intentional opportunities for growth and learning through thoughtful conversation on everything from our how to decolonize adventure travel to social issues that we care about the most.

-✔️ All meals, including a sepcial welcome and farewell dinner
+✔️ All meals, including a special welcome and farewell dinner

 ✔️ Accommodation, including a mix of camping and guest houses/hotels; private tent and shared rooms